THE DUAL MONARCHY

 The Saudi state is a fragmented entity, divided between the fiefdoms of the royal family.
 Among the four or five most powerful princes, two stand out: Crown Prince Abdullah and his half-brother Prince Nayef, the interior minister.
 Relations between these two leaders are visibly tense.
 In the United States, Abdullah cuts a higher profile.
 But at home in Saudi Arabia, Nayef, who controls the secret police, casts a longer and darker shadow.
 Ever since King Fahd's stroke in 1995, the question of succession has been hanging over the entire system, but neither prince has enough clout to capture the throne.

 Saudi Arabia is in the throes of a crisis.
 The economy cannot keep pace with population growth, the welfare state is rapidly deteriorating, and regional and sectarian resentments are rising to the fore.
-These problems have been
+These problems have been exacerbated by an upsurge in radical Islamic activism.
+Many agree that the Saudi political system must somehow evolve, but a profound cultural schizophrenia prevents the elite from agreeing on the

 - Full website and iPad access